CO2 levels must be cut despite consumption growth

 Finally, American Steven Griffiths, the Vice President for Research at the Masdar Institute of Science and Technology, noted that in 90 years – technologies and modes of living not yet imagined today have transformed societies and the way energy is perceived.
 “The power sector is dominated by renewable forms of energy with perhaps nuclear fusion playing a major role.
 The transportation sector uses electric propulsion for all forms of transport and all transport is autonomous,” Griffiths said, adding that 3D printing and digitalisation have reshaped industries such that almost all products are customised and little longdistance shipping of goods happens any longer.
 “Shipping that does happen is via autonomous systems and supply chains optimised by the internet-of-things and connected societies,” he said.

-Article is provided by the source - https://www.neweurope.eu/article/global-energy-prize-chief-says-co2-levels-must-cut-despite-consumption-growth/
+Article is available by the link - https://www.neweurope.eu/article/global-energy-prize-chief-says-co2-levels-must-cut-despite-consumption-growth/